 Akka is the most popular toolkit to distribute JVM applications.
-Architectures based on the Actor model enable location transparency, asynchronous messaging and the “share nothing” approach, which leads to seamless scalability from day one.
-Akka’s clustering module ties Nodes together, which in turn run Actors.
-This is very similar to how Kubernetes gathers Nodes into a cluster and runs Containers on top of it.
-Akka Cluster however has no control over resource allocation, isolation and provisioning.
+Architectures based on the actor model enable location transparency, asynchronous messaging, and the “share nothing” approach, which leads to seamless scalability from day one.
+Akka’s clustering module ties nodes together, which in turn run actors.
+This is very similar to how Kubernetes gathers nodes into a cluster and runs containers on top of it.
+Akka Cluster however has no control over resource allocation, isolation, or provisioning.

-We came together as experts in Akka and Kubernetes, and battled it out to see who’s favourite technology is better suited for building modern distributed applications.
+Join Adam Sandor and Fabio Tiriticco, experts in Akka and Kubernetes, to see whose favorite technology is better suited for building modern distributed applications.
 Is Kubernetes the end of Akka Cluster?
-Does Akka Cluster offer more to JVM-based applications than Kubernetes does?
-Or is there reason for friendly coexistence?
+Does Akka Cluster offer more to JVM-based applications than Kubernetes does, or is there reason for friendly coexistence?

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?